hickeroar/gobayes/README.md

 /classify
 Accepts: POST
 ```
-The result is a simple object showing the Category classification and the
+The result is of content-type "application/json" and contains a simple object
-classification Score that was calculated.
-The Score should not be relied on
+showing the Category classification and the classification Score that was calculated.
-as any kind of specific indicator, as it's a relative score and varies based
+The Score should not be relied on as any kind of specific indicator, as it's a
-on the number of tokens your categories have been trained with.
+relative score and varies based on the number of tokens your categories have been
+trained with.
 ```
 {
     "Category": "spam",